Meet Gentian’s Canine CRP assay at ADLM 2026

 Inflammation in dogs - early and rapid detection with CRP

 C-reactive protein (CRP) is an inflammation marker in canine serum and plasma, important in diagnosis of infections and inflammatory conditions such as gastrointestinal diseases, surgical trauma, autoimmune diseases and neoplasia1.
 As a major acute phase protein, CRP levels can quickly rise to more than 100 times its original concentration, with significant changes detectable after just 4-6 h2,3.
 Due to its short half-life, CRP can also be analyzed to monitor disease development and treatment efficacy4.
+Early detection of canine CRP allows for precise diagnosis and quick individualized patient decisions, enabling reduced care time and improved patient outcomes.

 Get in touch for assay information or ADLM meeting requests